s-batish/friends-quiz/README.md

 </details>

 ### Future Features
-- While I was making the high scores page on this quiz, I did look into saving the high scores to a Firebase database, as suggested by my mentor, as this would prevent the high scores from disappearing on different devices, as is the case with saving scores to local storage, and would mean that users would have greater competition by comparing their scores against anyone playing the quiz.
-However, given that I had never used this system before and that I had already implemented a local storage high scores page, I decided not to implement this feature in this project.
+- While I was making the high scores page on this quiz, I did look into saving the high scores to a Firebase database, as suggested by my mentor, as this would prevent the high scores from only being visible on the device the quiz is being played on, as is the case with saving scores to local storage, and would mean that users would have greater competition by comparing their scores against anyone playing the quiz.
+However, given that I had never used this system before and that I had already implemented a local storage high scores page, I decided not to implement this feature in this project at this time.
 However, with more time and knowledge of Firebase this is definitely something that I would want to add to this quiz.
 - I would also want to add different levels to the quiz to allow the user to choose between easy, medium and hard questions, as right now the questions are a mix of all three categories, so I think that having different levels would create a more engaging experience for the quiz's users.
 - Sound effects are another aspect that I think would make the quiz more engaging for users, for instance different sound effects when the user got a question correct or incorrect.
 - Creating a function to shuffle the answer buttons would also be a good future feature to implement as this would ensure that the answer buttons do not appear in the same spaces everytime the same question is shown.